 ParentNum will take an ascendant (‘parent’) of the selected element.
 This is useful when you need to enlarge the highlighted area of a specifically defined element.
 This is also helpful to select elements bigger than the target element you want to highlight, especially when you want your userlane to appear visually more appealing.
 Here is a code example with parentNum value of 2, which therefore would select the ‘grandparent’ element (two levels up) of the targeted DIV-box:

 This is useful when some elements in your page have oppacity:0 until a user hovers over them.
 You can add this to your selector if you whish to have Userlane find the element even if it's not visible for the end user:

 "selector": "DIV > DIV > DIV > DIV > BUTTON > SVG",

 Good to know

 - Manually editing selectors can be pretty complex.
-Please don’t hesitate to schedule an assistance call in case of any issues you run into and we’ll help you to make it work:)
+Please don’t hesitate to contact us via our contact form in case of any issues you run into and we’ll help you to make it work :)

 - Always make sure that the syntax of the edited selector is correct.
 We suggest you to always copy-paste the examples from this article and to then adapt the new selector so that you do not forget a comma or quotes.
 You can also always double check your changed selector by simply opening it again after you saved it.